 The Aether series Osprey backpack is great for its comfort, durability, and space.
 The new detachable daypack is also epic!
 It’s perfect for flights, afternoon excursions, and day hikes, and then storable in the top lid when not in use.

 Travelling with a hike-thru specific backpack gives you the versatility to go on excursions, treks, and walk from hostel to hostel with ease.
-Osprey Aether’s suspension system is meant to carry 50 pounds plus of weight at maximum comfort over mountains, so you know it can handle any travel situation.
+Osprey Aether’s suspension system is meant to carry 50 pounds (22kg) or more, of weight at maximum comfort over mountains, so you know it can handle any travel situation.

-I personally think the Osprey Aether 70’s newly updated 2017 version has really stepped up its game, especially with its detachable daypack.
+I personally think the Osprey Aether 70 has really stepped up its game, especially with its detachable daypack.
 This is a pricey backpack, but its a lifetime investment for your future travel and outdoor excursions and I truly believe it’s worth it.